nhsengland/NHSE-Methods-Gradient-boosting-estimation/README.md

 ### Summary of the code

 This code is developing the weights for each variables using R software.
 The code reads and prepares the data and then constructs the command string.
 Then it defines the type of target / distribution of the loss function and determines the preferred number of trees in the model, as well as further model specifications.
 When the model is run, it creates a list with the model objects and it writes out the results.
-Finally, it creates and exports a few plots.
+Finally, summary weights are created for each variable which will be used in the Euclidean distance estimation.

 ### Data sources